Student Schedules, Registration, and Academic Regulations

 Course Evaluation

 Student course evaluations are distributed to all students in every course two weeks prior to the start of final exams.
 Course evaluations are required to close by midnight the night before final exams begin.
 This process is overseen by the Office of Institutional Effectiveness.
 The student course evaluations should assist in the on-going assessment of student learning, as defined by institutional, program, and course objectives, and provide feedback to the faculty member with respect to teaching effectiveness and the strengths and weaknesses of individual courses.
-In addition to the faculty member, division chairs have access to all course evaluation summary reports for courses in their division.
+In addition to the faculty member, school deans have access to all course evaluation summary reports for courses in their area.

 Course Load